 Due to the high cost and susceptibility of imported water to drought and environmental concerns, WRD is working on its Water Independence Now (WIN) initiative to eventually become independent from imported water for groundwater recharge.
-Currently, the District needs about 9,500 AF of imported water for recharge; 8,000 AF for spreading and 1,500 AF for injection at the seawater barriers.
 By maximizing the use of recycled water and stormwater, the amount of imported water needed can eventually be reduced or eliminated, thereby providing the groundwater basins with full replenishment needs through locally-derived water.

 WRD coordinates regular meetings with LACDPW, MWD, SDLAC, and other water interests to discuss replenishment water availability, spreading grounds operations, barrier operations, scheduling of replenishment deliveries, seawater barrier improvements, upcoming maintenance activities, and facility outages or shutdowns.
 The District tracks groundwater levels in the Montebello Forebay weekly to assess general basin conditions and determine the level of artificial replenishment needed.
 WRD also monitors the amount of recycled water used at the spreading grounds and seawater barriers to maximize use while complying with pertinent regulatory limits.
-Currently, the District needs about 88,000 AF of recycled water for recharge; 63,000 AF for spreading and 27,500 AF for injection at the seawater barriers.

 While improvements undertaken in recent years by LACDPW/WRD (e.g., expansion of Whittier Narrows Conservation Pool, installation of rubber dams on San Gabriel River, Interconnection Pipeline, and recycled water diversion structures) have considerably increased the stormwater portion of WRD's supply portfolio, the potential for further increasing the use of stormwater for groundwater augmentation remains significant, and WRD will work to enhance storm water capture and replenishment.

 The District plans to continue working with the LACDPW on several design projects for the Rio Hondo and San Gabriel coastal spreading grounds with the goal of increasing the volume of storm water and recycled water conserved.
 The District is continually looking for opportunities to work with the LACDPW on improvement projects at the recharge facilities.
 Several potential projects have been identified and are being further evaluated to determine if they should be pursued.
-This fiscal year the District plans to continue working with the LACDPW to maximize the use of the turnout structures and increase the volume of recycled water conserved as well as using of the Montebello Forebay Spreading Grounds Operation Model to evaluate and prioritize future improvement projects.
+This fiscal year the District plans to continue working with the LACDPW to maximize the use of the turnout structures and increase the volume of recycled water conserved as well as using of the Montebello Forebay

+Spreading Grounds Operation Model to evaluate and prioritize future improvement projects.
 The District will also install new groundwater monitoring wells in the Montebello Forebay in order to maintain regulatory compliance with the recycled water use requirements.

-The District plans to continue partnering with the LACDPW to co-fund new injection and observation wells at the West Coast Basin Barrier Project.
+The District plans to continue partnering with the LACDPW to co-fund enhancements to the Interconnection Pipeline and associated pump station at the Montebello Forebay Spreading Grounds.
 As its name implies, the Replenishment Operations Program deals primarily with replenishment issues and therefore its costs are borne 100% through the Replenishment Fund.